KapLex/gLibF/README.md

 Installation
 ------------

-Read the INSTALL file in this directory.
+Read the INSTALL file in this directory for instructions.

 License